-Core French FSF2D1 Academic Grade 10
+Core French FSF2D1 Grade 10 Academic

 This course provides opportunities for students to communicate in French about personally relevant, familiar, and academic topics in real-life situations with increasing independence.
-Students will exchange information ideas and opinions with others in guided and increasingly spontaneous spoken interactions.
+Students will exchange information, ideas, and opinions with others in guided and increasingly spontaneous spoken interactions.
 Students will develop their skills in listening, speaking, reading, and writing through the selective use of strategies that contribute to effective communication.
-They will also increase their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong lanquage learning.
+They will also increase their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.

-Prerequisite: FSF1P1 or 1D1
+Prerequisite: FSF1D1

-FSF3U1 Core French University Grade 11
+FSF3U1 Core French Grade 11 University